 But it’s not just the amount which is astonishing.
 It’s that, given how GE developed with Welch at the helm, it was well deserved.

-This is the kind of guy you should be listening to, and Winning is Welch’s highest rated management book.
+This is the kind of guy you should be listening to, and Winning is also Warren Buffet’s highest-rated management book.

 Foster Culture of Candor

-But that culture of small lies for quieter living can be destructive in an organization.
+But that culture of small lies for a quieter living can be destructive in an organization.